themsaid/ibis/readme.md

     ],
 ~~~

+>{notice} You can use WebP, PNG, or JPG formats for the cover image.

 ### Setting the page headers

 In Ibis Next, you have the flexibility to set a customized header for your pages.
 To do this, navigate to the `ibis.php` configuration file and locate the `header` parameter.